-I planned, organised and led a road trip like this in April 2017 with a small group of 5.
+I first planned, organised and led a road trip like this in April 2017 with a small group of 5.
 This was then followed by another trip for 6 in September 2018 and another for 8 in March/April 2019.
+My October 2020 trip is fully booked.
 I have fine tuned this itinerary to deliver an amazingly diverse experience with fantastic accommodation along the way.
 Great things happen when extensive preparation meets fabulous opportunities!

 Take a look at the reviews of previous trips below.

 Who is Julie Lovegrove?

 “I didn’t ever know what I wanted to be ‘when I grew up’, so for pretty much all of my adult life I’ve fallen into jobs, which have mostly been fine, but that’s all – just fine.
 I’ve always had a hankering to travel to exotic and far flung places, and ‘do something’ with wild animals.
 I used to dream of being brave and adventurous like Joy Adamson, Jane Goodall or Diane Fossey, and it was the film ‘Born Free’ that grabbed my imagination all those years ago.
 Ever since then I wanted to go to Africa and sit on that rock. (you know, the one where Elsa sits with her cubs at the end of the film.)
 In December 2010 after seeing the film again on television and talking animatedly about it, my son said “so go and do something with lions”, so we went on the internet, and found a Gap Year volunteer programme where I could actually do just that.
 So I went.
 In my 50s.
 All on my own.
 Not knowing anybody.
 And I LOVED IT.